 If you want to try out Amazon Fire TV, you’ve got a number of options when it comes to the hardware.
 This guide will help you to set-up the Amazon Fire TV Stick and Amazon Fire TV Stick 4K.
 (Amazon’s third-generation Fire TV dongle was recently discontinued and replaced by the Fire TV stick 4K.)

 However, if you’re in the US, you’ll also be able to buy the hands-free smart speaker and streaming box hybrid, the Fire TV Cube.

 All of these options bring you access to, literally, thousands of apps and games.
 There’s also nearly every streaming service you can think of, including Netflix, HBO Now, Amazon Prime Video and Disney Plus.
 The latest generation devices also provide a bunch of extra goodies, including 4K streaming and Alexa-powered voice search.

-If all that enticed you to buy a Fire TV Stick, you may be wondering how to set it up with your TV – that’s where we come in.
-Read on for our guide on how to set up your Amazon Fire TV Stick:
+If all of these reasons enticed you to buy a Fire TV Stick, you might be wondering how to set it up on your TV – that’s where we come in.
+Read on for our quick start guide on how to set up your Amazon Fire TV Stick today.